 - Peak loads: Extra capacity during busy periods

-- Expertise: Operations that require specific knowledge
+- Expertise: Operations requiring specialized knowledge

 How do you calculate the cost price of externally processed components?